Privacy policy

 - Usage notes or reports

-- Communications you have with carers and potential carers
+- Communications you have with Care Professionals and potential Care Professionals.

 We may also collect, store and use the following “special categories” of more sensitive personal information: